-- determinations or considered the necessary factors before imposing the Net Worth Sweep.
+120. There is no evidence in the public record that Treasury made the required determinations or considered the necessary factors before imposing the Net Worth Sweep.
 Indeed, the available evidence reveals that none of the necessary conditions was satisfied.
 Further, Treasury also has not explained whether it considered alternatives to the Net Worth Sweep that would have been both consistent with its statutory obligations and less harmful to Plaintiffs and other private shareholders.
-Treasury has thus arbitrarily and capriciously failed to provide a reasoned explanation for its conduct, which results in the Government's expropriation of all private shareholder value in the Companies' stock. - 152.
-Treasury also arbitrarily and capriciously failed to consider alternatives to the Net Worth Sweep that would have better promoted stability in the mortgage markets by leaving the Companies on a sound financial footing.
-There is no evidence in the public record that Treasury considered alternatives to the Net Worth Sweep that would have provided greater assurance to investors that the Companies will be able to service their debts in the future. - 153.
-Treasury also acted in an arbitrary and capricious manner by failing to consider whether the Net Worth Sweep is consistent with its fiduciary duties to minority shareholders as the Companies' dominant shareholder. - 154.
-Under applicable state law governing shareholders' relationship with Fannie and with Freddie, a corporation's dominant shareholders owe fiduciary duties to minority shareholders. - 155.
-Treasury is the dominant shareholder and de facto controlling entity of the Companies.
+Treasury has thus arbitrarily and capriciously failed to provide a reasoned explanation for its conduct, which results in the Government's expropriation of all private shareholder value in the Companies' preferred and common stock.

+121. Treasury also arbitrarily and capriciously failed to consider alternatives to the Net Worth Sweep that would have better promoted stability in the mortgage markets by leaving the Companies on a sound financial footing.
+The Net Worth Sweep undermines the Companies' financial health by preventing them from building up cash reserves in one quarter that can be used to service debt in another quarter.
+Yet there is no evidence in the public record that Treasury considered alternatives to the Net Worth Sweep that would have provided greater assurance to investors that the Companies will be able to service their debts in the future.

+122. Treasury also acted in an arbitrary and capricious manner by failing to consider whether the Net Worth Sweep is consistent with its fiduciary duties to holders of preferred and common stock as the Companies' dominant shareholder.

+123. Under applicable state law governing shareholders' relationship with Fannie and with Freddie, a corporation's dominant shareholders owe fiduciary duties to minority shareholders.

+124. Treasury is the dominant shareholder and de facto controlling entity of the Companies.
 For example, Treasury serves as the Companies' only permitted source of capital, and Treasury must give permission to the Companies before they can issue other equity securities and before they can sell assets valued above \$250 million.
 Treasury also is able to influence or control the actions of FHFA as conservator and the length and nature of the conservatorship.

-- and Freddie stock from Plaintiffs and other private holders to the Companies' dominant shareholder.
-And as Treasury admits, the Net Worth Sweep's express purpose is to wind down the Companies' operations.
-Treasury's actions in preventing Plaintiffs and other minority shareholders from receiving any dividends or value from their stock, combined with Treasury's intent to wind down the Companies, render the private stock devoid of any value or prospect of return. - 157.
-Treasury's conduct was therefore arbitrary and capricious, and Plaintiffs are therefore entitled to relief under 5 U.S.C. §§ 702, 706(2)(A).
+125. The Net Worth Sweep effectively transfers the value of the preferred and common stock from Plaintiffs and other private holders to the Companies' dominant shareholder.
+And as Treasury admits, the Net Worth Sweep's purpose is to wind down the Companies' operations.
+Treasury's actions in preventing Plaintiffs and other private shareholders from receiving any dividends or value from their stock, combined with Treasury's intent to wind down the Companies, render the private stock devoid of any value or prospect of return.

+126. Treasury's conduct was therefore arbitrary and capricious, and Plaintiffs are therefore entitled to relief under 5 U.S.C. §§ 702, 706(2)(A).